chrilef/BactEpiGenPro/README.md

 ### Advanced

-- Filter regions: Sequence regions to ignore in .gbk format.
+- Filter regions: Sequence regions to ignore in text format.

 - Allow context mismatches: Toggle context mismatches on or off (default = on).